The cohomological Hall algebra of a surface and factorization cohomology: The COHA of a surface and factorization homology

 \end{prop}

 \begin{proof}The fact that $\Rc$ it is a factorization algebra follows from Proposition \ref{prop:fact}.
-The fact that $\Rc$ is locally constant is proved in the same was as Proposition \ref{prop:R(U)-properties}(b). \end{proof}
+The fact that $\Rc$ is locally constant is proved in the same way as Proposition \ref{prop:R(U)-properties}(b). \end{proof}

 Next, we upgrade this statement to take into account the Hall multiplication.
 The relevant concept here is that of a {\em homotopy associative} ($E_1$-)algebra which we now recall.
 We will use the language of operads, see, e.g., \cite{CG} for a brief background and additional references.
-An operad $\Pc$ is a symmetric monoidal category $(\Cc,\otimes, \1)$ consisting of: